 Please refer to the University Student Handbook for information related to the responsibilities and expectations of conduct for students at KCOM.

 Orientation traditionally begins mid-July each year.
 The White Coat Ceremony is held on Saturday following orientation week.
-A detailed schedule is provided to all accepted students by the Admissions Department in early spring.
+More information about New Student Orientation is provided to accepted students by the Office of Student Life in early spring.

 Required attendance activities are denoted on the student calendar.
 Review the University Catalog for policies about student absences.